cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-zoom-magnifier/README.txt

 7. The slider and arrows in the thumbnails gallery.

 == Changelog ==

+= Version 2.16.0 - Released: December 15, 2022 =

+* New: support for WooCommerce 7.2
+* Update: YITH plugin Framework

+= Version 2.15.0 - Released: November 15, 2022 =

+* New: support for WordPress 6.1
+* New: support for WooCommerce 7.1
+* Update: YITH plugin Framework
+* Fix: patched security vulnerability

 = Version 2.14.0 - Released: October 11, 2022 =